darafferty/rapthor/docs/source/strategy.rst

 Defining a custom processing strategy
 =====================================

-The default processing strategy is designed to perform full self calibration of a typical LOFAR dataset (see the file ``rapthor/examples/default_calibration_strategy.py`` in the Rapthor source tree for details).
+The default processing strategy is designed to perform full self calibration of a typical LOFAR dataset.
 However, depending on the field and the aims of the reduction, the default strategy may not be optimal.
 A custom processing strategy can be supplied by specifying the full path to a strategy file in the :term:`strategy` entry of the Rapthor parset.
 The strategy file is a Python file with the following structure:

 .. code-block::